Kroc/v80/bin/wla-dx/README.txt

 If flag "D" is used, WLALINK doesn’t create any _sizeof_* labels.
 Note that to disable fully _sizeof_* label creation, you’ll also need to give WLA the "s" flag.

+If flag "pS" is used then WLALINK doesn’t use section type in writing the ".SECTION" s, but instead uses just the "PRIORITY" (and size) when it writes the ".SECTION" s to output.

+Flag "pR" works the same as "pS" but for ".RAMSECTION" s.

 If flag "t" is used with "c64PRG", WLALINK will add a two byte header to the program file (use with flag "b").
 The header contains the load